zeyi-faueei/IIC-OSIC-TOOLS/README.md

 * [xyce](https://github.com/Xyce/Xyce.git) fast parallel SPICE simulator (incl. `xdm` netlist conversion tool)
 * [yosys](https://github.com/YosysHQ/yosys) Verilog synthesis tool (with GHDL plugin for VHDL synthesis), incl. `eqy` (equivalence checker), `sby` (formal verification), and `mcy` (mutation coverage)

-The tool versions used for `OpenLane` are documented in `tool_metadata.yml` and the other tools in `tool_metadata_add.yml`.
+The tool versions used for `OpenLane2` (and other tools) are documented in `tool_metadata.yml`.
 In addition to the EDA tools above, further valuable tools (like `git`) and editors (like `gvim`) are installed.
 If something useful is missing, please let us know!

 ## Quick Launch for Designers